 Lessons Learned by the Campaign

-The radio society guidelines were re-published in September 2018.
+The radio society guidelines on planning were re-published in September 2018.
 The campaign has two constructive criticisms for an otherwise welcome revision.
 It omits to appraise the significant changes made to planning policy and inform the reader of some important developments relative to them which changed in 2018.
-Also it ignores the Armando Martins Campaigns approaches to the RSGB over their attitude to neighbour bullying aka nightmare neighbours, abuse of radio hams and the planning authorities.
-However it gives good advice.
+Also it ignores the Armando Martins Campaigns approaches to the RSGB over their attitude to neighbour bullying aka nightmare neighbours, abuse of licensed radio amateurs and the planning authorities.
+However it gives good planning advice.

 Nightmare Neighbours and The RSGB